 They are here to see Madiba.

-The crowd, the largest Black crowd ever to attend an event at Tiger Stadium, is ready.
+The crowd, the largest Black crowd ever to assemble at Tiger Stadium, is ready.
 Many have been here since the gates opened at 4 o’clock.
 Down the street on Lafayette Avenue, Chuck Gaidica is closely monitoring the approaching storm on Channel 4’s Doppler radar.
 Somewhere out near Hillsdale, the clouds begin to dissipate.

 Surrounded by a stone-faced security detail more than a dozen strong, a long, black Cadillac rolls onto the warning track.
 A man in a blue suit and bow tie grabs the microphone and implores his audience.